 Contact Paul Davis for all your property damage needs.
-(972) 429-1983
+(972) 454-4330

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn the air conditioner on to speed up drying in the summer or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to aid in drying in the summer or in regions with more humidity.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 - Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+Even for a short period of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

 - Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
 If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Carpets: Avoid walking or tracking on carpet if at all possible.
+- Carpets: Avoid walking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to focus smoke odors as much as possible.
+- Doors: Close doors in affected rooms to localize smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!